fragaria/karmen/README.md

 Within this setup, live reload for both backend and frontend is active, with a notable exception of `celery` containers.
 They don't support live reload debug mode out of the box.
-You can load new code into celery by rebiulding and restarting the appropriate containers.
+You can load new code into celery by rebuilding and restarting the appropriate containers.

 Also, the network autodiscovery via ARP does not work at all in the dev mode.
 The mDNS resolution also does not work in the dev mode due to the networking configuration.
+(You can enable these two features by altering the network settings of the containers, check [`docker-compose.release.yml`](./docker-compose.release.yml) for inspiration).

 On the other hand, two fake virtual printers are automatically added to your envirnoment, so you have a few things to play with.